-Ervy-le-Châtel, Aube’s Petites Cités de Caractère® with a rich historical past
+Ervy-le-Châtel, Petite Cité de Caractère® in the Aube with a rich historical past

-The village of Ervy-le-Châtel has now been awarded the “Petites Cités de Caractère®” label and has many more modern tourist attractions, such as theMaison du Vitrail d’Armance which celebrates the art of stained glass and stained glass windows.
+The village of Ervy-le-Châtel has now been awarded the “Petites Cités de Caractère®” (Small Towns with Character) label and has many more modern tourist attractions, such as theMaison du Vitrail d’Armance which celebrates the art of stained glass and stained glass canopies.
 Gastronomy is not left out, as you can taste, on the spot, some Chaourceand Ervy cheeses or the tasty ciders of the Pays d’Othe!

-The word ‘picturesque’ could have been coined after exploring the more than atypical village ofMussy-sur-Seine.
-Situated at the gateway to Champagne and Burgundy, crossed by the Seine, this city has shaped itself according to the times it has passed through.
-At times Gallo-Roman village, then medieval town, it is now a tourist town nestled in a green setting and proud of its historical past.
+The word ‘picturesque’ might have been coined after exploring the more than atypical village ofMussy-sur-Seine.
+Situated at the gateway to Champagne and Burgundy, crossed by the Seine, this city has shaped itself according to the eras it has passed through.
+Sometimes Gallo-Roman village, then mediaeval town, it is now a tourist town nestled in a green setting and proud of its historical past.

-The town centre has a multitude of small cobbled streets leading to the famous and very imposing Collégiale Saint-Pierre-ès-Liens, dating from the 13th All around Mussy-sur-Seine are the remains of the 12thcentury ramparts Other witnesses to its past, such as the bishops’ ice house (a majestic stone cylinder 7 metres in diameter) and the salt cellar are still in excellent condition and can be visited.
+The town centre has a multitude of small cobbled streets leading to the famous and very imposing Collegiate Church of Saint-Pierre-ès-Liens, dating back to the 13th century. century.
+All around Mussy-sur-Seine are the ramparts surround Mussy-sur-Seine. siècle.
+Other witnesses to its past, such as the Glacière des évèques (the Bishops’ cooler, a majestic stone cylinder of 7 metres in diameter) and the salt cellar are still in excellent condition and can be visited.

-In the Côte des Bar, discover also Bar-sur-Seine, a Petites Cités de Caractère ® in the Aube
+In the Côte des Bar, discover also Bar-sur-Seine, which is in the process of being approved as Petites Cités de Caractère ®of the Aube

-Crossed by the famous river, the picturesque village of Bar-sur-Seine is known for the excellent conservation of its monuments : its Renaissance House, its St. Étienne Church, its Clock Tower (and its breathtaking panorama), the Commandery of Avalleur and its old chapel dating from the period of the Templars or its cadoles lining the Croc-Ferrand promenade are all vestiges of its history.
+Crossed by the famous river, the picturesque village of Bar-sur-Seine is known for the excellent conservation of its monuments : its Renaissance House, its St. Étienne Church, its Clock Tower (and its breathtaking panorama), the Commandery of Avalleur and its old chapel dating from the period of the Templars, and its cadoles lining the Croc-Ferrand promenade are all remmants of its history.

-At the gateway to the vineyards of the flamboyant Côte des Bar, Bar-sur-Seine offers a number of tourist must-sees, such as the famous champagne houses (Manoir Devaux or Domaine de la Borderie) producing this golden, sparkling drink that the whole of the Aube region loves!
+At the gateway to the vineyards of the flamboyant Côte des Bar, Bar-sur-Seine offers a number of tourist must-see attractions, such as the famous Champagne houses (Manoir Devaux or Domaine de la Borderie) producing this golden, sparkling drink that the whole of the Aube region loves!

 Currently in the process of receiving thePetites Cités de Caractère® label, Bar-sur-Seine combines aestheticism (thanks in particular to its colourful half-timbered houses), charm and originality.

-On the road to Auguste Renoir in Essoyes
+On the road to Pierre-Auguste Renoir in Essoyes

-In the heart of a natural landscape of forests, vineyards and fields lies the charming village of Essoyesin the Aube region.
-Crossed by the Ource river, this town is mainly known for having been one of the homes of the famous impressionist painter Auguste Renoir:his house and studio, which can be visited, are one of the main attractions of the village!
+At the heart of a natural landscape of forests, vineyards and fields lies the charming village of Essoyesin the Aube region.
+Crossed by the Ource river, this town is mainly known for having been one of the homes of the famous impressionist painter Auguste Renoir:his house and studio, which can be visited, are one of the village’s main attractions.

 Numerous activities have been developed around the presence of Renoir in Essoyes: an art workshop, hiking trails and life-size treasure hunts are available to the public.
-Essoyes, Petites Cités de Caractère® (Small Towns of Character),which is in the process of being approved, also offers visits to champagne cellars and houses, because let’s not forget that we are in the Aube region, after all!
+Essoyes, Petites Cités de Caractère®,which is in the process of being approved, also offers visits to Champagne cellars and houses, because let’s not forget that we are in the Aube region, after all!

-Ervy-le-Châtel, Mussy-sur-Seine, Bar-sur-Seine or Essoyes: which Petites Cités de Caractère®of Aube are you planning to (re)discover?
+Ervy-le-Châtel, Mussy-sur-Seine, Bar-sur-Seine, Essoyes or Les Riceys: which Petite Cité de Caractère in the Aube do you want to (re)discover?